DennisBayer/fuzzygit/README.md

 * [forgit][103] - "A utility tool powered by fzf for using git interactively."
   Does basically the same as `fuzzygit`, but did not fit my workflow at the time I discovered it.

+### Useful Third-Party Tools

+If not already done check out the following projects which offer nice features to beautify fzf's preview and Git's diff output.

+* [bat][101] - A cat(1) clone with syntax highlighting and Git integration.
+* [delta][102] - A viewer for git and diff output.

 ## Contributing